Telephone Consumer Protection Act of 1991: Major court cases

-FCC Actions
+FCC actions

-Since 2015, the Federal Communications Commission has ordered violators of the TCPA to pay $208.4 million.
+Since 2015, the FCC has ordered violators of the TCPA to pay $208.4 million.
 The sum includes forfeiture orders in cases involving robocalling, Do Not Call Registry and telephone solicitation violations.
-According to records obtained by The Wall Street Journal, the government has collected $6,790 of that amount.
+According to records obtained by the Wall Street Journal in 2019, the government had collected $6,790 of that amount.

-In March 2021 the Federal Communications Commission fined two Texas-based telemarketers $225 million after making approximately 1 billion robocalls to people across the US.
-John C. Spiller and Jakob A. Mears, who used business names including Rising Eagle and JSquared Telecom, were responsible for the calls.
+In March 2021 the FCC issued a fine of $225 million against the Texas-based telemarketers John C. Spiller and Jakob A. Mears, after they made approximately one billion robocalls to people across the country.
+The pair used business names including Rising Eagle and JSquared Telecom, were responsible for the calls.
 One of the people involved in the scheme admitted to making "millions" of robocalls per day, even going so far as to go out of his way to call numbers on the Do Not Call list because he believed it would be more profitable to do so.

-In August 2021 the Federal Communications Commission proposed a $5.1 million fine for Jack Burkman and Jacob Wohl.
-Burkman and Wohl were charged with violating election laws and voter intimidation through thousands of robocalls.
-The pair attempted to suppress votes in multiple U.S. cities - specifically those with significant minority populations - in the 2020 U.S. General Election.
+On June 6, 2023, the FCC imposed a $5,134,500 fine against Jack Burkman and Jacob Wohl, who had used robocalls in swing states to commit voter intimidation during the 2020 United States presidential election.
+New York District Judge Victor Marrero accused them of specifically targeting areas with large African American populations.
+The fine was the largest to have ever been imposed under the TCPA.